Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Analysis

 \subsection{Mixing Real-World Data}

-While the original goal for this work is to understand and evaluate if RL can further generalize synthetic graph reasoning to real-world implicit graph reasoning tasks, we believe that normally we can acquire a small amount of labelled data for a real-world SFT stage with human annotation.
-We simulate this phase by introducing an additional SFT training using certain amount of labelled real-world data, and then we perform the RL stage where all data instances and rewards are synthetic.
-While the SFT stage somehow provides the model clues about how to answer each kind of question, we are interested in finding out if further synthetic RL training can increase the model's performance.
+While the original goal for this work is to understand and evaluate if alignment can further generalize synthetic graph reasoning to real-world implicit graph reasoning tasks, we believe that normally we can acquire a small amount of labelled data for a real-world SFT stage with human annotation.
+We simulate this phase by introducing an additional SFT training using certain amount of labelled real-world data, and then we perform the alignment stage where all data instances and rewards are synthetic.
+While the SFT stage somehow provides the model clues about how to answer each kind of question, we are interested in finding out if further synthetic alignment training can increase the model's performance.

 We derive a total of 300/1200/6000 samples with question and ground-truth pairs from the following six datasets: StrategyQA, Knowledge Crosswords, WikiDYK (Reliability), WikiDYK (Factual), ExplaGraphs, and Proscript, to simulate a small-sample SFT stage.
 Each real-world SFT set consists of $1/6$ of the total data.
 We train models using SFT for 3 epochs, and then continue to use synthetic graph tasks to GRPO tune the model using process-based reward.
-Results are shown in Table \ref{tab:mix-real-world-sft-rl}.
+Results are shown in Appendix B Table \ref{tab:mix-real-world-sft-rl}.

-Out of 18 RL results, 6 achieved improvements w.r.t. their real-world SFT setting and other baselines; however, none of the improvements is statistically significant.
-Also, RL's effects are still task-dependent, without bringing a universal improvement across all real-world tasks.
-In general, under the current setting, even mixing a small to medium portion of real-world data, a synthetic RL stage after that is not the golden solution to generalize reasoning beyond synthetic patterns.
+Out of 18 alignment results, 6 achieved improvements w.r.t. their real-world SFT setting and other baselines; however, none of the improvements is statistically significant.
+Also, alignment's effects are still task-dependent, without bringing a universal improvement across all real-world tasks.
+In general, under the current setting, even mixing a small to medium portion of real-world data, a synthetic alignment stage after that is not the golden solution to generalize reasoning beyond synthetic patterns.